Oksana Masters: ‘Sports really taught me it was okay to take my legs off in front of people and to still be powerful’ - KESQ

 By Amy Woodyatt and Coy Wire, CNN

-(CNN) — She already has 17 Paralympic medals to her name across four Summer and Winter Games disciplines – more than most athletes could even dream of.
+(CNN) — She now has 19 Paralympic medals to her name across four Summer and Winter Games disciplines – more than most athletes could even dream of.

 Sport, she tells CNN Sport’s Coy Wire, sent her on a “journey of self-discovery and love.”